 Peacock Pros and Cons

-You can’t argue with free, but NBCUniversal’s library of content makes Peacock a compelling choice.
-But there’s reason to wait for the full Peacock launch.
-App support isn’t clear and Peacock’s content library is difficult to browse.
+You can’t argue with free, but NBCUniversal’s library of content makes Peacock a compelling choice to go for at least the Premium plan.

 - Affordable monthly subscriptions

 - Large catalog of popular content